 The landscape around the town includes mixed farming, sheep, cattle, dairying as well as plantation forestry.
 Casterton is a service centre for retail trade, farming and forestry services, health, education, Government and community services that support the nearly 1,800 residents within the township but totalling 4,000 when considering the surrounding districts reliance on Casterton as their service base.

 Like most rural communities, Casterton residents have a strong interest and participation in a variety of sporting and recreational activities.
 The Island Park Reserve offers over 17ha of facilities with two ovals, swimming pool, netball & tennis courts, bowling green, croquet, band centre and caravan park to name a few.
 The golf course setting is a draw card for players from near and far and the historic racecourse has many stories to tell.
+The annual Casterton Cup Day is held in May.

 Visitors often comment on our welcoming, friendly attitude and relaxed lifestyle.
 So come and visit us and meander along the Kelpie Walking Trail and view the five unique kelpie sculptures, historic parts of Casterton, the parklands, the river and keep an eye out the Red Tailed Black Cockatoo.

+Visit the Australian Kelpie Centre was officially opened in June 2018, to mark Casterton’s position as the ‘Birthplace of the Kelpie’.
 Or do some shopping in one of our specialty stores or browse through the antique/collectables shops or just simply relax with a coffee in one of our eateries.